foundersandcoders/Live-Peers/README.md

 **Necessary feature:** Request authentication for the creation of a room & joining a room

-**UX/UI concerns:** Displaying high definition presentation materials (screen cast) at the same time as presenter video/audio:
+**UX/UI concerns:** Displaying high definition presentation materials (screen cast) at the same time as presenter video/audio.
+Choose between:
++ Ordinary camera shot of everything at once
++ Two tabs - one with the presenter in the room, another with the slides/code
-+ Half / half screen - presenter on one side, slides/code on the other side
++ Display both on one tab: one half of screen for presenter, one half for slides/code
-+ Audio overlay to full screen cast + subtitles (This particular accessibility concern is unfortunately outside the scope of these two weeks)
++ Full screen cast with audio overlay

 ### Stretch goals
 **Problem**: Participation